 An effective ERP implementation always follows an efficient data migration policy.
 After ERP implementation, if you don't have checks in the ERP to prevent human error, you will continue to have dirty data.

 After all, human error can happen anytime, but having validations in place to monitor data quality is a step in the right direction.
-Take the first step toward data quality by downloading our factsheet on Data Quality Studio.
+Take the first step toward data quality by watching our on-demand webinar on Data Quality Studio.